-The key to understanding this issue is knowing that the Old Testament law was given to the nation of Israel, not to Christians.
+The key to understanding the relationship between the Christian and the Law is knowing that the Old Testament law was given to the nation of Israel, not to Christians.
 Some of the laws were to reveal to the Israelites how to obey and please God (the Ten Commandments, for example).
 Some of the laws were to show the Israelites how to worship God and atone for sin (the sacrificial system).
 Some of the laws were intended to make the Israelites distinct from other nations (the food and clothing rules).
-None of the Old Testament law is binding on us today.
+None of the Old Testament law is binding on Christians today.
 When Jesus died on the cross, He put an end to the Old Testament law (Romans 10:4; Galatians 3:23–25; Ephesians 2:15).

 In place of the Old Testament law, Christians are under the law of Christ (Galatians 6:2), which is to “love the Lord your God with all your heart and with all your soul and with all your mind…and to love your neighbor as yourself” (Matthew 22:37-39).
 If we obey those two commands, we will be fulfilling all that Christ requires of us: “All the Law and the Prophets hang on these two commandments” (Matthew 22:40).
 Now, this does not mean the Old Testament law is irrelevant today.
 Many of the commands in the Old Testament law fall into the categories of “loving God” and “loving your neighbor.”
 The Old Testament law can be a good guidepost for knowing how to love God and knowing what goes into loving your neighbor.
 At the same time, to say that the Old Testament law applies to Christians today is incorrect.
 The Old Testament law is a unit (James 2:10).
 Either all of it applies, or none of it applies.
 If Christ fulfilled some of it, such as the sacrificial system, He fulfilled all of it.